rhyslwells/Data-Archive/content/standardised/Decision Tree.md

 #### Building Process

 1. **Initial Splitting**:
    - Begin at the root node and select the best feature to split the data.
-This selection is based on impurity measures such as Gini impurity or entropy for [[classification]] tasks, and variance reduction for regression tasks.
+This selection is based on impurity measures such as Gini impurity or entropy for [[Classification]] tasks, and variance reduction for regression tasks.
    - The goal is to create subsets that are as homogeneous as possible with respect to the target variable.

 2. **Recursive Partitioning**: